 According to our team of experts, the lower frequency response is linked to better sound quality.
 Therefore, the winner of this category is PSW108.

-Both PSW108 and PSW10 have high-quality connectivity, using preamp-level inputs that let you connect the subwoofer directly to your receiver’s subwoofer preamp output.
+Similar to other top speaker sub under 200, both PSW108 and PSW10 have high-quality connectivity, using preamp-level inputs that let you connect the subwoofer directly to your receiver’s subwoofer preamp output.
 Both have inputs 2x Speakers, RCA in, and outputs 2x Speakers used to play the best sound possible.

 However, none of these models have wireless connectivity.
 You will need a subwoofer cable to connect the subwoofer to the rest of the sound system.